Pain Control After Surgery

-If you do not receive your prescription for pain medication until after the surgery, make sure a family member takes your prescription and either gets it filled at one of the Cleveland Clinic Pharmacies on campus or soon after your discharge from the hospital.
+If you don’t receive your prescription for pain medication until after the surgery, make sure a family member takes your prescription and either gets it filled at your hospital’s pharmacy or soon after your discharge from the hospital.
 It is important that you ARE PREPARED in case you have pain.

 Make sure you wear comfortable clothes, and keep your coughing and deep breathing pillow with you.